-Square9 API Portal – If GlobalCapture is installed with GlobalSearch, a default Square9 API Portal is created.
+Square9 API Portal – If GlobalCapture is installed with GlobalSearch, a default Square9 API Portal may be created.
 If you have multiple instances of GlobalSearch, create multiple Square9 API Portals.
 A single GlobalCapture instance can release to multiple GlobalSearch systems in this way.
-The GlobalSearch user configured to a Portal should carry full-access rights to GlobalSearch or it will limit the functionality of this Portal.
+The GlobalSearch user configured to a Portal should include rights to any potential Archive, or should be configured as an Administrator in GlobalSearch, to ensure the proper functioning of this Portal.

-GlobalForms Portal – If using GlobalForms, a GlobalForms Portal is necessary to allow GlobalCapture to import from a GlobalForms instance.
+GlobalForms Portal – If using GlobalForms, this Portal type is necessary to allow GlobalCapture to import from a GlobalForms instance and update GlobalForms submissions with relevant system data.

-To create a new Portal, click the Manage () button from the GlobalCapture home page or the Manage () icon in the toolbar.
+To create a new Portal, click the Manage button from the GlobalCapture home page or the Manage icon in the toolbar to access the GlobalSearch Administration page.

-In the Manage interface that appears, click Portals.
-The default Portals will appear in the interface.
+In Administration, click Portals.
+The configured Portals will appear in the interface.

-Click the Add () button found in the bottom right corner of the screen.
-A new Portal Connections Settings screen will appear.
+Click the Add FAB icon (orange +) found in the bottom right corner of the screen.
+A new Portal configuration screen is displayed.

 Enter a name for the new Portal.

 Enter your administrator username and password.
-Note that for a GlobalForms Portal, the user must be the administrator of the GlobalForms instance that was created during the GlobalForms installation.
+Note that for a GlobalForms Portal, the user must be the administrator of the GlobalForms instance that was created during the GlobalForms installation, or at a minimum is a user that has permissions to update all submissions for a particular form.

 Click Save.
 The new Portal will appear at the bottom of the list of Portals.
 Portals appear in the order in which they were created.